raspi-metar: A METAR Visualization Project for Raspberry Pi!

 Blowout from the plywood and dull drill bit

-📎 Mounting LEDs
+Mounting the LEDs

 Mounting the LEDs was simple but tedious.
 I would one by one place the LED into the hole from the backside of the map and hot glue it into place.
 Because the LED modules are daisy-chainable, I could connect one stip right to the next.
 Each strip consisted of 50 LEDs.
 The first strand of the LEDS was connected to the 5V power supply's positive and ground connections, and one pin was connected to the Pi to interface with the raspi-metar program.
 Every 100 LEDs or so (every two strips) I would connect the LED's positive back to the power supply to account for voltage drop.